 How will you know when smoke testing will be performed?

 City Corporation will advertise dates for smoke testing in the paper.
 Our website will have more information and maps showing the areas currently being tested.

 What does this mean for the you?

 If your cleanout cap is missing or broken, crews will replace it.
 The first cap is free of charge, any subsequent replacements at the same address will incur a $50.00 fee added to the monthly water bill.
-If the defect is the cleanout assembly, service line to your house, illegal connection, or an unusual cleanout cap, you will be contacted by City Corporation via a
+If the defect is the cleanout assembly, service line to your house, illegal connection, or an unusual cleanout cap, you will be contacted by City Corporation via a letter in the mail.